K-12 Intervention Specialist - Bachelor of Science in Education (BSE)

 Fall 2 Spring 2

-INST 2200 Level: Reflection and Responsibility (3) EDUC 2530 – Behavior and the Learning Environment (Spring only)
+INST 2200 Level: Reflection and Responsibility (3) Fall or Spring EDUC 2530 – Behavior and the Learning Environment (3) Spring only

-EDUC 3390: Science of Reading: Specialized Systemic Instruction for K-12 Students with Reading Disabilities: 20 hour field placement: Consult with your advisor.
-INST 2400 Level: Natural Foundation (3)
+EDUC 3390: Science of Reading: Specialized Systemic Instruction for K-12 Students with Reading Disabilities (3) Fall only.
+20 hour field placement: Consult with your advisor.
+INST 2400 Level: Natural Foundation (3) Fall or Spring

-Skills Class EDUC 3800 Content Area Literacy OR EDUC 3850 Using Literacy Across Disciplines in Midde Childhood
+Skills Class EDUC 3800 Content Area Literacy (3) Fall or Spring, OR EDUC 3850 Using Literacy Across Disciplines in Middle Childhood (3) Spring only

 Required Literacy courses (consult with your advisor for options)